allilahsa/allilahsa/README.md

 ### Hi there, you can call Me Lila 👋

+- 🔭 I’m currently working on product management for digital apps (still doing some bootcamps)
+- 🌱 I’m currently learning product management and UI/UX Fundamentals
+- 👯 I’m looking to collaborate on UI / UX Mobile Projects
+- 🤔 I’m looking for help with Python
+- 💬 Ask me about my day?
+- 📫 How to reach me: Check out my gmail of the same name.
+- 😄 Pronouns: She / Her
+- ⚡ Fun fact: I'm an Accountant Graduate.

 <!--
 **allilahsa/allilahsa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.